wanjiasu/my-app/README.md

       - Include this URL in your **Environment Variables** under `DATABASE_URL`.

    4. **Migrating the Database**
-      - The database migration will happen automatically during the deployment GitHub action, setting up the necessary tables and schema.
+      - The database migration will happen automatically during the deployment of GitHub action, setting up the necessary tables and schema.
 ### Frontend Setup

 1. Link the nextjs-frontend Project